AngleProtocol/angle-docs/other/amo.md

 ## Angle AMOs

 While we described above an example of a lending AMO, the Angle Protocol can support different types of AMOs.
-Before being put in production, each AMO needs to be proposed on Angle governance forum and voted [on Snapshot](https://snapshot.org/#/anglegovernance.eth).
+Before being put in production, each AMO needs to be proposed on Angle governance forum and voted.

 Management of AMOs across different chains differs depending on their type.
 Some of them are managed by [the governance multisig](../governance/angle-dao.md#🗳-voting) on the corresponding chain.
 Others are managed fully automatically via trustless smart contracts.